SimoEssaidi/Test-Automation-Framework/README.md

 Switch to Active Window,
 Switch to Alert,
 Drag and Drop,
-Radio Buttons
+Radio Buttons,
+Date Picker,
+File Upload,
+Form
-and Date Picker
+and Drop Down